 Lead nurturing emails can also be used to send content to prospects who might not be ready to buy or sign up, just yet.
 These emails can educate them on the benefits of your product, automatically nurturing them through the buying cycle.

-Target prospects by stage – Sometimes your prospective clients might just need a little nudge in their decision-making, and sending them a special email (especially with a discount) can get them over the line.
-By integrating your CRM with your email marketing software, you can segment your prospects by their customer lifecycle stage, and send highly relevant campaigns to close the deal.
-Special offers or discounts can work well, as well as case studies or whitepapers, depending on your business.
+Campaigns for each stage of buying journey – Sometimes your prospective clients might just need a little nudge in their decision-making, and sending them a special email (especially with a discount) can make the difference.
+By integrating your CRM with your email marketing software, you can segment your prospects by their customer lifecycle stage, and send targeted campaigns to bring in the sale.
+You should also consider what type of special offers or promotions work best for your business.

 Blogging and content management

 If you want customers to subscribe to your blog, you need to make them aware of your amazing content and give them a solid reason to sign up for your mailing list.
-There are two ways people can subscribe to your blog: RSS feed or email.
-While both are valuable, email subscriptions can often have a much bigger impact.
-Since subscribers are emailed whenever new content is published (compared to manually checking an RSS feed), email has the potential to seriously boost your blog traffic.
+Encourage people to sign up for an email subscription. so that they receive new content in their inbox as you publish.
+When they click through to read the entire post, your blog traffic gets a nice lift in traffic.

 Accounting and billing tools

 Your accounting program is a wealth of information, detailing who bought what, and for how much.
+It also stores the purchase location and the date of purchase.
 This information is incredibly valuable in your email marketing platform, and by integrating the two tools you can send special offers or rewards to your most valuable customers, and discounts and promotions to your lower value customers.

 Grow your list via social media